Say hello to our new trainees

 We’ll be introducing these lovely adventurous people properly to you all very soon, they deserve a proper welcome!

-In the meantime we caught up with Activities Manager and Course Leader, Paul Taylor to find out more about the first week.
+In the meantime we caught up with Activities Manager and Course Leader, Paul Taylor to find out more about the first week of instructor training.

 What were the highs and lows of Week 1?

 We literally jumped in at the deep end (3 full coasteering days, kayaking, RLSS course and bushcraft), so it’ was a very intensive but rewarding week.

 It was full of highs but I’d have to say a stand out one has to be everyone passing their RLSS course (Royal Life Saving Society – National Water Safety Management Programme).
 I’m especially proud of that – it’s a great way to start the course.

 There hasn’t really been any lows, we’re still sorting out kit sizes but that’s expected.
 Overall it’s been an amazing start to the course and a great week.
 Whilst I was definitely glad of a break at the weekend, as I’m sure everyone else is as they’ve all worked so hard.
 I couldn’t wait for this week and to progress further.

 Has anyone stood out to you this week?